 Dr. Eaton is a clinical psychologist in the Trauma Recovery Service at the Providence VA Medical Center (PVAMC).
-Her primary research interests are in the treatment of co-occurring substance use disorders (SUD) and posttraumatic stress disorder (PTSD).
+Her primary research interests are in complementary and integrative treatment approaches for co-occurring substance use disorders (SUD) and posttraumatic stress disorder (PTSD).
 Dr. Eaton received her Ph.D. in clinical psychology from Fielding Graduate University in 2014.
 She completed her postdoctoral fellowship in the Department of Psychiatry and Human Behavior at Brown University, specializing in PTSD.
-Over the past several years, she has been developing a program of research focused on the development and examination of complementary and alternative, cost-effective, and tolerable treatment approaches for PTSD-SUD in Veterans.
-Specifically, her clinical work with this population has illuminated the common clinical issue of posttraumatic guilt and how it can be refractory to current treatment approaches.
+Over the past several years, she has been developing a program of research focused on the development and examination of complementary and integrative, cost-effective, and tolerable treatment approaches for PTSD-SUD in Veterans.
+Specifically, her clinical work with this population has illuminated the common clinical issue of moral injury and how it can be refractory to current treatment approaches.

-Additionally, Dr. Eaton currently serves at Co-I on a Center for Neurorestoration and Neurotechnology (CfNN) funded pilot study (PI: Greenberg/Jones) designed to test hypotheses about changes in brain mechanisms in Veterans who have reduced disability ratings after Mindfulness Based Stress Reduction (MBSR) training.
-The approach is aimed at delineating functional biomarkers of effective MBSR, which correspond to less pain and functional gains.
+Additionally, Dr. Eaton currently serves at Co-I on a Center for Neurorestoration and Neurotechnology (CfNN) funded pilot study (PI: Zand Vakili) designed to test hypotheses about changes in brain mechanisms in Veterans who have reduced disability ratings after Mindfulness Based Care for Chronic Pain (MBCP) training.
+The approach is aimed at delineating functional biomarkers of effective MBCP, which correspond to less pain and functional gains.